 Since its inception, Zap.Com has utilized the services of the Zapata's management and staff under a shared services agreement that allocated these costs on a percentage of time basis.
 Zap.
 Com also subleases its office space in Rochester, New York from Zapata.
 Under the sublease agreement, annual rental payments are allocated on a cost basis.
 Zapata has waived its rights under the shared services agreement to be reimbursed for these expenses since May 1, 2000.
-For the three months ended March 31, 2004 and 2003, approximately \$4,000 and \$3,000, respectively, was recorded as contributed capital for these services.
+Contributed capital of \$4,000 and \$3,000 for the three months ended June 30, 2004 and 2003, respectively, and \$7,000 and \$6,000 for the six months ended June 30, 2004 and 2003, respectively, was recorded for these services.